getplumai/plum_sdk/README.md

 ## Usage

-The Plum SDK allows you to upload training examples along with a system prompt to evaluate and improve your LLM.
+The Plum SDK allows you to upload training examples, generate and define metric questions, and evaluate your LLM's performance.

 ### Basic Usage